Page Reviewed / Updated - Jan. 2019

 There is a Consumer Directed Option (CDO) for this waiver that allows participants to choose their own care providers for the non-medical care services they receive under this waiver.
 Certain family members and friends can be hired as paid caregivers, including spouses and adult children.
 One might hear "consumer direction" referred to as "Cash and Counseling," as that was the original grant name that tested the concept of consumer control (or direction) over their caregivers.
-Not all services provided under this waiver are appropriate for consumer control, but those that require little or no medical skills training can be self-directed.
+In Kentucky, it is also referred to as Participant-Directed Services (PDS).
+Not all services provided under this waiver are appropriate for consumer control, but those that require little to no medical skills training can be self-directed.
 Chief among these are personal care, homemaker services, unskilled respite care, and minor home adaptations.

 The Home and Community Based Waiver for the Aged considers the applicant's residence, age, functional ability, income, and assets.

 Residence – an applicant must be a resident of the state of Kentucky.

 Age - participants must be at least 65 years of age.
 This waiver is also open to those designated as disabled by Social Security who are 64 years of age or under.

 Functional Ability - participants must require nursing home level care and be willing and able to receive that care in their home or community.